What this handout is about

 If your schedule and ours permit, we invite you to come to the Writing Center.
 Be aware that during busy times in the semester, we limit students to a total of two visits to discuss application essays and personal statements (two visits per student, not per essay); we do this so that students working on papers for courses will have a better chance of being seen.
 Make an appointment or submit your essay to our online writing center (note that we cannot guarantee that an online tutor will help you in time).

 For information on other aspects of the application process, you can consult the resources at University Career Services.

 Asher, Donald.
-Graduate Admissions Essays: Write Your Way into the Graduate School of Your Choice.
-4th ed.
-Berkeley, CA: Ten Speed Press, 2012.
+2012.
+Graduate Admissions Essays: Write Your Way Into the Graduate School of Your Choice, 4th ed.
+Berkeley: Ten Speed Press.

 Curry, Boykin, Emily Angel Baer, and Brian Kasbar.
-Essays That Worked for College Applications: 50 Essays That Helped Students Get into the Nation’s Top Colleges.
-New York: Ballantine Books, 2003.
+2003.
+Essays That Worked for College Applications: 50 Essays That Helped Students Get Into the Nation’s Top Colleges.
+New York: Ballantine Books.

-Stelzer, Richard J. How to Write a Winning Personal Statement for Graduate and Professional School.
-3rd ed.
-Lawrenceville, New Jersey: Thomson Peterson’s, 2002.
+Stelzer, Richard.
+2002.
+How to Write a Winning Personal Statement for Graduate and Professional School, 3rd ed.
+Lawrenceville, NJ: Thomson Peterson.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.

 You may reproduce it for non-commercial use if you use the entire handout and attribute the source: The Writing Center, University of North Carolina at Chapel Hill